Struggling to Lose Weight After C-section? Here’s How I Reduced 30 Pounds in Just 5 Months!

-If you’re one of the 30% of women who ended up with a c-section, then chances are you’re wondering how you can lose your baby weight after a c-section.
-Losing weight after surgery can be tricky; you need to do so safely but also effectively.
+If you’re one of the 30% of women who ended up with a c-section, chances are you’re wondering how to lose your baby weight after a c-section.
+Losing weight after surgery can be tricky; you must do so safely and effectively.

-After I had my second baby and second c-section, I knew that I wanted to lose weight.
-With my first child, I lost all of my weight instantly, but I had put on extra pounds before I got pregnant with my second child.
+After my second baby and second c-section, I knew I wanted to lose weight.
+With my first child, I lost all my weight instantly, but I had put on extra pounds before getting pregnant with my second child.
 So, I started higher than where I preferred.

 So, as soon as my doctor cleared me, I knew it was time to hit the ground running.
 I wanted to lose 20 pounds, at least, but I ended up losing 30 pounds.
 Also, I was breastfeeding my baby.
-For some women, breastfeeding CAN make weight loss a bit harder; that’s going to be an individual issue.
+For some women, breastfeeding CAN make weight loss a bit harder; that will be an individual issue.

-I want to show you what I did to hopefully help you lose the weight that you want and feel good about your body.
+I want to show you what I did to help you lose the weight you want and feel good about your body.

 Don’t Exercise Before You Talk to Your Doctor

-I know that you’re anxious to start losing weight after your c-section, but exercising before your doctor clears you is dangerous.
-Most doctors don’t recommend that you begin any form of regular exercise until you’re, at least, eight weeks postpartum.
+I know you’re anxious to start losing weight after your c-section, but exercising before your doctor clears you is dangerous.
+Most doctors don’t recommend that you begin regular exercise until you’re at least eight weeks postpartum.

 Why do you need to wait that long?

 It’s simple; you need to take care of your incision.
-If you try to lift weights, do sit-ups, or put any unneeded pressure on your incision, you can rip open your incision, and that would be horrible.
+If you try to lift weights, do sit-ups, or put any unnecessary pressure on your incision, you can rip open your incision, which would be horrible.

-Also, even if your external incision is closed, it’s easy to forget that you have a wound inside of your uterus.
-When your placenta detached, it left a wound the size of a paper plate.
-You might notice that if you exercise too soon after your surgery that you start to bleed more.
+Also, even if your external incision is closed, it’s easy to forget that you have a wound inside your uterus.
+When your placenta detached, it left an injury the size of a paper plate.
+You might notice that you start to bleed more if you exercise too soon after your surgery.
 You’re bothering that wound.

 So, wait until your doctor lets you know that you’re healed well enough before you start to exercise after your surgery.